Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Introduction

-While several overviews of existing methodologies and tutorials have appeared in recent years \cite{BICA, Sies2019, UPLIFT2016, UnifiedSurvey,JacobsCATE,Hoogland2021}, they are typically tailored to one specific area or application.
+While several overviews of existing methodologies and tutorials have appeared in recent years,\cite{BICA, Sies2019, UPLIFT2016, UnifiedSurvey,JacobsCATE,Hoogland2021,Segal2023,Salditt2023, Sechidis2024} they are typically tailored to one specific area or application.
 The categorization of methods in many reviews appear to be based on arbitrary features, making it harder to see key innovations which are often masked under variations of non-essential elements.
 Some reviews may simply list different methods for outcomes modeling (which is merely a component of the overall strategy) as distinct methods for HTE assessment.
 Some of these are more high-level and theoretical, while others are focusing on modeling options and software in a practical setting while leaving out important classes of recent approaches.
 Some papers discuss statistical pros and cons for various approaches but do not consider machine learning, and some papers do not cover inferential aspects (such as bias adjustment).

-A number of simulation studies comparing the performance of selected methods for subgroup identification and evaluation of HTE in various settings have been reported recently \cite{Wendling2017,Alemayehu2018,Loh2019, Huber2019,Liu2019,Sun2022}.
-The results are mixed in the sense that there is no commonly established set of performance criteria and no method has been found uniformly superior than the others on all criteria.
-For example, a study by Loh et al \cite{Loh2019} comparing 13 methods on 7 criteria using simulated data with a binary outcome concluded that most methods fared poorly on at least one criterion.
+Some reviews discuss strategies for evaluating HTE in randomized trials\cite{Sechidis2024} whereas others focus on the real-world setting\cite{Segal2023}.

-This tutorial provides an overview of recent methods for assessing HTE in the context of medical applications (personalized medicine) and covers both RCT and observational studies.
+This tutorial provides an overview of recent methods for assessing HTE in the context of medical applications (personalized medicine) and covers both randomized controlled trials (RCT) and observational studies.
 Although we do not aim to evaluate the performance of all individual methods, we included a simulation study under different scenarios to illustrate their performance with several evaluation metrics and a case study to illustrate key challenges of evaluating HTE.
 We are building on a previous review paper\cite{Lipkovich2017} and provide a unifying account of recent innovations in the development of methods for HTE evaluation, such as subgroup identification and estimation of individualized treatment regimens (ITR), scattered across the diverse literature.
 In our presentation we try to make connections with different fields and segments of literature on causal inference, machine learning, and post-selection inference.

 The rest of the tutorial is organized as follows.
 Section \ref{problem.statement} places HTE evaluation within the causal inference framework; Section~\ref{key.features} discusses the key elements of data-driven methods for HTE evaluation; Section~\ref{tech.details} provides technical details on the recent methodological advances in various domains of HTE evaluation using machine learning methods, and Section~\ref{case.study} illustrates selected methods using a case study with synthetic data representing a randomized clinical trial (the R code is provided in supplementary materials along with the synthetic data example); Section~\ref{sec.post.inf} provides an overview of existing approaches to formal statistical inference for HTE evaluation, which is a challenging and often ignored topic; Section~\ref{simdata.description} contains a simulation study with several scenarios of increasing complexity that pinpoints the many challenges of HTE evaluation; the paper concludes with a summary and discussion in Section~\ref{summary.discussion}.